 How to Get There: The night market is near the end of Zhongshan Road, one of the main thoroughfares in Hualien City.
 Walk down Zhongshan Road towards the water until you see it.

-This article suggests a few tasty and interesting dishes you can try at night markets, but if you want to learn more about Taiwanese cuisine and street food, then be sure to check out our list of 45 things to eat in Taiwan.
+This article mentions a few interesting dishes you can look for at night markets, but if you want to learn more about Taiwanese cuisine and street food, then be sure to check out our Taiwanese food guide for a list of the best dishes to eat in Taiwan.